OlofH2/Before-Fab-Academy/docs/KiCad_and_Roland_MonoFab_SRM_20.md

 In Schematic Editor I opened the Fab Lab library by clicking on this symbol.

-I wrote ATtiny 412, chose it from the list and clicked **ok**.
+I wrote **ATtiny 412** and chose it from the list.
+To the right I could see the symbol for this microcontroller and below it there was an footprint image of it.
+Then I clicked **ok**.
 I could drag it around and I placed it on the screen by leftclicking on the screen.
-To add a switch I opened the library again and wrote "Switch
+To add a switch I opened the library again and wrote **Switch** and chose **Switch_Tactile_Omron** from the list.
+In the information text below I could see the letters **SMT**.
 SMT means that the button should be surface mounted.

-The next step was to add a button, so I opened the library again and wrote **button**.
-From the list I chose Switch_Tactile_Omron.

 After that I added a capacitor with the number **C_1206**.
-The number tells the size of the capacitor....

 Then I added a Led with the same number as the capacitor; **L_1206**.

 The last element that I added was a Conn_PinHeader with three male pins in a row.